 About the Beacon Conference

 The Beacon Conference was established to recognize, celebrate, and showcase the academic achievements of outstanding students at community colleges in the mid-Atlantic region.
-It is held each year on the first Friday in June, and it encompasses a wide range of disciplines.
+It is held each year during the first week in June, and it encompasses a wide range of disciplines.

 Origins of the Beacon Conference